 - The conditional loan will be forgiven when the recipient either:

 - Two full-time school years as a certificated teacher for each year of conditional loan funding received, or

 - One full-time school year as a certificated teacher in a shortage area for each year of conditional loan funding received.

 The Promissory Note includes further details about the teaching service obligation, in order to earn loan forgiveness and avoid repayment of the remaining loan principal, interest, and fees.
 Contact WSAC directly with questions regarding loan forgiveness.

 Application timeline and deadlines

-Since the endorsement add-on must be completed within two years of the award payment date, we recommend that you apply when your program is underway or will start in the near future.
+Since the endorsement add-on must be completed within two years of the award payment date, applying when your program is underway or will start in the near future is an ideal timeline.
 Candidates who don’t complete their program within two years run the risk of loan repayment.

 How do I apply?

 The administration of the program has transferred to the Washington Student Achievement Council.
 PESB no longer accepts applications for the Retooling Conditional Loan.

 Please visit the WSAC website to apply.